thriveth/CubeFitter.jl/README.md

 - A family of `SpectralCube` types which handle the data and metadata.
 - A continuum subtraction function (see description below)
-- The functionality for fitting emission lines, either -per-spaxel, or for a number of arbitrary spatial bins/fragments.
+- The functionality for fitting emission lines, either -per-spaxel, or for a number of arbitrary spatial bins/image segments.
 - A wrapper around the `VoronoiBinning` package, which is an optional dependency.

 The workhorses of this package are the various types `NIRSpecCube`, `MUSECube`,